mamajjo/company-status-validator/README.md

 ```
 npm i -g better-npm-install
 ```
-And then in root folder type
+And then in root folder type with index.js
 ```
 ni
 ```